turbot/steampipe-mod-aws-perimeter/perimeter/docs/resource_policy_shared_identity_providers_access.md

 This benchmark answers the following questions:

 - What resources have resource policies that grant access to AWS identity providers?
-- Which identity providers have been granted access are not trusted?
+- Which identity providers have been granted access and are not trusted?

 This benchmark defines shared as a policy having at least one `Allow` statement that grants one or more permission to a principal.
 The benchmark exposes the variable `trusted_identity_providers` which can be used to set which identity providers are trusted.